 Lean thinking considers the use of resources a waste unless value creation for the end customer occurs in the process.
 It also defines value as anything that a customer would be willing to pay for.
 Six Sigma focuses on improving quality by removing the source of defects by minimizing process variation.

-At Evocon, we define Lean Six Sigma as the blending of these two methods in recognition that both approaches are powerful improvement tools that actually compliment each other and mitigate inherent weaknesses.
+At Evocon, we define Lean Six Sigma as the blending of these two methods in recognition that both approaches are powerful improvement tools that actually complement each other and mitigate inherent weaknesses.

 Lean Six Sigma embodies a vast array of tools and techniques for process improvement.
 It has proven to be highly effective in projects that seek to improve cycle times, limit process variation, and reduce waste.
 On the other hand, projects that aim to remove constraints or involve new automation may not be well suited for the use of Lean Six Sigma.